mondeja/leptos-fluent/leptos-fluent/README.md

         // Check translations correctness in the specified files.
         check_translations: "./src/**/*.rs",

-        // All next options are all opt-in and can be enabled
+        // Next options are all opt-in and can be enabled
         // separately as needed.

         // Client side options